LineageOS/android_packages_apps_ExactCalculator/tests/README.txt

 1. A superficial test of calculator functionality through the UI.
 This is a resurrected version of a test that appeared in KitKat.
-It's currently mostly a placeholder and some basic infrastructure for future tests.
+This is currently only a placeholder for regression tests we shouldn't forget; it doesn't yet actually do much of anything.

 2. A test of the BoundedRationals library that mostly checks for agreement with the constructive reals (CR) package.
 (The BoundedRationals package